Calls to continue suspension of hare coursing over deadly disease

 The disease is highly contagious and can be spread directly between animals and in the faeces and urine of infected animals, as well as by insects and on human clothing.
 The incubation period may last several days and apparently uninfected animals may in fact be carriers.

-As a means to control the spread of the virus, the Department of Culture, Heritage and the Gaeltacht suspended the licences issued to the Irish Coursing Club to capture and tag hares for the 2019/20 hare coursing season.
+As a means to control the spread of the virus, the department suspended the licences issued to the Irish Coursing Club to capture and tag hares for the 2019/20 hare-coursing season.

 Anti-hare coursing campaigners believe the arrival of this disease strengthens the case for a complete and permanent ban on the activity.